PEZ/guardrails-malli-mini/README.md

 This super mini [Clojure](https://clojure.org) + [ClojureScript](https://clojurescript.org) project demonstrates:
 * How to use the declarative versions of `malli.util` transformation schemas with Guardrails
-* How to use the Guardrails registry with regular Malli validation
+* ~~How to use the Guardrails registry with regular Malli validation~~
-  * NB: **This only seems to work if Guardrails is enabled.** See note in the source code.
+  * ~~NB: **This only seems to work if Guardrails is enabled.** See note in the source code.~~
+* A way to make Guardrails use a custom mutable Malli registry, as a way to share schemas between Guardrails and regular Malli validations.

-The relevant code is in [src/main/guarded.cljc](src/main/guarded.cljc).
-Try the code in both the Clojure and the ClojureScript REPL.
+The relevant code is in ~~[src/main/guarded.cljc](src/main/guarded.cljc)~~ [src/main/registry.cljc](src/main/registry.cljc).
+And in [src/main/guarded2.cljc](src/main/guarded2.cljc) there's code to try in both the Clojure and the ClojureScript REPL.
+With or without Guardrails enabled.

+NB: Guardrails is enabled via JVM opts in `deps.edn`.
+To disable it for shadow-cljs you need to remove the `:dev` alias from the `:deps` entry in `shadow-cljs`.

 Happy guarded coding! ❤️